ritalarina/CaloricMedCare/README.md

 - **Protein Requirement**:
   - 1.5-2 g protein per kg of body weight for 1-15 days post-trauma.
   - 1.2-1.5 g protein per kg of body weight after 15 days.
-- **Nutrition Volume**: Based on patient data, the algorithm selects nutrition formulas and calculates amount of each so that the total calories and proteins fit within 10% of the daily need.
+- **Nutrition Volume**: Based on patient data, the algorithm selects nutrition formulas, determines their feeding order and calculates amount of each so that the total calories and proteins fit within 10% of the daily need.
 - **Total Volume**: Total volume of nutrition formulas.
 - **Total Calories**: Total calories provided by the formulas.
 - **Total Protein**: Total protein amount from the formulas.
 - **Difference (%)**: The percentage difference between the calculated totals and the patient’s required intake.
 Deviations over 10% are highlighted in red.
+- **Recommended Feeding Speed**: Selected based on enteral nutrition day and presence of malnutrition.
+Can be changed to other feeding speed if needed.
+   - In case of malnutrtion, recommended feeding speed will be 25 ml/h on days 0-2 of enteral nutrition, 50 ml/h on days 3-5 of enteral nutrition and 80 ml/h afterwards.
+   - In other cases recommended feeding speed will be 50 ml/h in the first day of enteral nutritions and 80 ml/h afterwards.
+- **Needs met at chosen feeding speed**: Calculates total volume, protein and calories fed to the patient in 24h at chosen feeding speed taking into account order of feeding.

 ### About the algorithm
 To calculate volume of each nutrition needed linear programming is used to minimize total nutrition volume while sticking to certain constraints: